What do you really know about cheap tires versus expensive tires?

 Stepping down in price you come to private label tires.
 Some large tire store chains carry tires with the chain’s own brand.
 It’s important to know that most private label tires are built by the same Tier 1 brands that you are familiar with – so they are a quality product.
 You can ask your tire professional who makes their private brand.

-The lowest priced tires on the market are Tier 3 tires.
+The lowest priced, cheap tires on the market are Tier 3 tires.
 These tend to be imported from China or South America.
 Since you get what you pay for, you can’t expect a Tier 3 tire to deliver the same performance and durability as the others.

 So let’s say you need new tires.
 You’ve determined the features you need.
-So you have several options, including price options.
+So you have several options, including price options – expensive tires to cheap tires.
 Now, you’ve probably heard the term ‘it’s a 40 thousand mile tire’ or ‘it’s a 60 thousand mile tire’.
 Simply put, the manufacturer warrantees the tire for ‘X’ number of miles.
 If that’s important to you, look for the warranty.

 What’s the difference in the tires with higher mileage warranties?
 It’s the rubber compounds and the amount of tread material.
 As you might expect, you’ll pay more for the longer-lasting tire.